archie-cm/final-project-credit-card-fraud-pipeline/README.md

 - Google Cloud Storage (pay for what you use)
 - Google BigQuery (first terrabyte processed are free of charge)
 - Google Looker Studio (cost is based from number of Looker Blocks (data models and visualizations), users, and the number of queries processed per month)
-- Pub/sub (cost is based from amount of data exchanged)
-- Dataflow (cost is based on duration of processing job and number of resources utilized)
-> Total cost around 51$ out of 300$ free credits that GCP provided
+> Total cost around 6$ out of 300$ free credits that GCP provided

 ## Resources